Pterodiscus speciosus Hook.

 How to Grow and Care

-Pterodiscus, Sesamothamnus, and Uncarina are all members of Sesame family.
-They are all still relatively uncommon succulents, in spite of the relative ease of growing many of them.
+Pterodiscus, Sesamothamnus, and Uncarina are all members of the Sesame family.
+However, despite the relative ease of growing many of them, they are all still relatively uncommon succulents.

 One reason that Uncarinas are not common in cultivation is that the seed does not germinate easily.
 Propagation by cuttings is not a substitute because they do not root easily either.
 In short, Uncarina is a difficult plant to propagate.

 But, once you have managed to get yourself one, it is relatively easy to grow.
 It needs plenty of warmth and plenty of water in the growing season, but keep it dry in the winter.
-In the wild they can grow up to 13 feet (4 m), but do not expect that in your greenhouse or window sill.
+They can grow up to 13 feet (4 m) in the wild but do not expect that in your greenhouse or window sill.

 - Back to genus Pterodiscus